 Planned Giving Program

 The Priestly Fraternity of St. Peter’s mission is supported solely by the generous giving of our benefactors.
 While this is normally accomplished via “outright” gifts, there are also many circumstances in which it is favorable to both the donor and the Fraternity to explore a much wider range of giving opportunities.
-Please see our new website at https://fssp.plannedgiving.org/ for more information.

 Interested in making a gift via a Qualified Charitable Distribution (QCD) from your IRA?
 Click here.

 Estate Gifts include Charitable Bequests and Beneficiary Designation.
-An estate gift allows you peace of mind, knowing you retain control of the asset during their life.
+An estate gift allows you peace of mind, knowing you retain control of the asset during your life.
 Estate gifts frequently allow a donor to make a substantially larger gift at death than they could during life.

 A Charitable Bequest is anything from your estate that you choose to leave to the Fraternity via your will or living trust.
 A bequest is easy to establish and can be made with cash, securities, real estate, precious metals or jewelry, and a wide variety of other options.

-Beneficiary Designation is naming the Fraternity as the beneficiary of the proceeds of your Life Insurance Policy, Retirement Account, or similar asset upon your death.
+Beneficiary Designation is naming the Fraternity as the beneficiary of the proceeds of your Life Insurance Policy, Retirement Account, Bank Account or similar asset upon your death.
 It is normally a quick and simple matter of listing the Priestly Fraternity of St. Peter as full or partial beneficiary on the designation form associated with all such assets.

 Deferred Gifts (also known as Income-Producing Gifts) include Charitable Gift Annuities and Charitable Remainder Trusts.
 Deferred Gifts are most often established during the life of the donor and the donor benefits from the income.
 However, they may also be structured to benefit another party or used as part of an estate plan for the longer-term benefit of the heirs.